 Meanwhile their Uncle Owen would be muttering about how they need to build a wall to keep the Jawas from stealing all their jobs as Aunt Beru tries to change the subject to how well the roast bantha turned out.

-Jesus fuck, Skywalkers, leave us out of this!
+That’s only a few kajillion people dead and multiple wrecked planets.
+Jesus fuck, Skywalkers, leave the rest of us out of this!

 Why would Luke, looking at any of this, be OK with this continuing on?
 Why would he be a party to it?

 But let’s set aside complaints about Luke for a moment.
 These were just a part of a larger picture — a tessellation of complaints.
 The real source of objections is found at a meta level.
 The Last Jedi is a decidedly different statement overall than its predecessor.

 The Force Awakens begins with the line “This will begin to put things right.”